NBISweden/module-repository-submission-dm-practices/_episodes/05-exercise-ENA-submission-webin.md

   * CRAM: Single CRAM file
   * FASTQ: Single fastq file

-* In a text editor such as Notepad, create a manifest file for the A_Wt sequence file, write the following information:
+* In a text editor such as Notepad, create a manifest file for the A_Wt sequence file (dm-practices/7-repository-submission/data/A_Wt_manifest.txt), write the following information:
   >   STUDY
       SAMPLE
       INSTRUMENT  Illumina HiSeq 2500